We will continue to follow all Covid19 updates and act accordingly

 Every entrant arrives at the race venue.
 There will be a public address system to keep everyone updated as the Start time approaches.

 As the race start time gets nearer, make sure you visit the toilet and warm up – be careful when warming up – it is so easy to do too much particularly if this is your first one. some jogging and our Aerobic warm up should be plenty!

 Everyone lines up according to their expected finishing time, with the faster more experienced runners right on the start line and those expecting to finish later, further back.
 This way, no-one is impeded and it is essential that you do this!
 You do not want to be caught up with the fast runner’s right at the start.

 An air horn is sounded and the race begins.
 Unless you are right on the start line, progress will be slightly slower as the runners move away – which is often a good thing because you are not tempted to go too fast at the beginning, which can ruin your race.

 The finish line will be clearly marked and you will be able to see the gantry from the top of the Long Walk – 1.5 km away!

-As you cross the finish line you will be marshalled into “funnels” where you will be asked to keep moving forward to receive your medal and water will be available, then make your way to the T-shirt Marquee to collect your finishers t-shirt.
+As you cross the finish line you will be marshalled into “funnels” where you will be asked to keep moving forward to receive your medal and water will be available.
 It is imperative that you do keep moving.

 You can then reunited with family and friends, get warm/dry kit on and reflect on what was a fantastic achievement!